 Medicaid coverage for childless adults extends to 138% of FPL.
 No immigrant populations can access state coverage options.
-AK uses reinsurance to reduce costs in the non-group market.

-AK is among the states with the most uninsured people-12% of AK residents are uninsured.
-Ranked 45 out of 50 states, plus DC.
+AZ is among the states with the most uninsured people-11% of AZ residents are uninsured.
+Ranked 42 out of 50 states, plus DC.

-AK should consider coverage options residents earning too much to qualify for Medicaid, like premium subsidies, a Basic Health Plan, a Medicaid buy-in and a public option.
-Also consider coverage options for low-income immigrants that do not qualify for Medicaid/CHIP, as well as adding affordability criteria to rate review.
+AZ should consider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
+AZ should also consider coverage options for low-income immigrants that do not qualify for Medicaid/CHIP and adding affordability criteria to rate review.